Dirtyboy1029/MalTutor/README.md

 ## Dependencies:
 We develop the codes on Windows operation system, and run the codes on Ubuntu 20.04.
 The codes depend on Python 3.8.10.
 Other packages (e.g., TensorFlow) can be found in the `./requirements.txt`.
 ## Datasets:
-You can find the hashes of the samples used in our experiments in the `config` folder.
+You can find the hashes of the samples used in our experiments in the `Training/config` folder.

 ##  Usage
 #### 1. Estimate uncertainty